rustydomino/shutupmac/README.md

 `--dismiss-key` is intended as an automation integration point.
 ShutUpMac does not need to know which tool generated the key; it only receives a runtime Accessibility key and attempts to dismiss the currently visible matching notification element.

-Notilog remains independently usable through `notilog-cli`, but it is now stored in the ShutUpMac repository as the future monitoring and automation subsystem.
-During the structural-integration phase, preserve current behavior and avoid duplicating notification scanning, persistence, rule matching, or dismissal logic across app and CLI targets.
+Notilog remains independently usable through `notilog-cli` and is also the active monitoring and automation subsystem embedded in the ShutUpMac app.
+Preserve the host/core boundary and avoid duplicating notification scanning, persistence, rule matching, privacy policy, or dismissal logic across app and CLI targets.

 ## Version history